 When I saw Purito Centella Unscented Recovery Cream online, it struck me like lightning.
 A CICA cream from Purito?
 Yes, please!
 If you had followed me for a while, you would have known my crazy love for Centella serums, which I will review soon.
-I immediately carted this out as soon as I saw this being sold on Amazon*.
+I immediately carted this out when I saw it sold on Amazon*.

 Some background: I have been working from home since the pandemic started, and I have noticed that my skin type has somewhat changed from super oily to combination skin.
 I asked around, and to my surprise, my friends who used to have combination skin now suffer from extremely dry skin.
 Can anyone relate to these pandemic skin changes?